Rushville, Iowa

 Rushville is a former unincorporated community in Kellogg Township, Jasper County, Iowa, United States.

 History

 Rushville was platted in 1857 and it had its beginnings as a stage coach shop.
-The only store to ever exist in the town was operated by the Whitcomb family and contained the post office.
+The only store in the town was operated by the Whitcomb family and contained the post office.
 Rushville had a church, several homes, and later a school.

-Eventually, the railroad was constructed and bypassed Rushville to the south by two miles.
+Eventually, the railroad was constructed two miles south of Rushville, bypassing the town.
 This gradually led to the decline of the town.
-Rushville's population in 1915 was 1.
+By 1915, Rushville's population had declined to just one resident.

 In 1957, the school was consolidated into nearby Kellogg and the building was later demolished.

 There are no longer any buildings in Rushville.
 Only a few nearby farms exist.
 A memorial plot containing a plaque, flag, and water pump remains within the city limits.
 Nearby Rushville Cemetery continues to be maintained.